Hindenburg Research: Adani Group report

-In January 2023, Hindenburg revealed that it had short positions in India's Adani Group and flagged debt and accounting concerns.
+In January 2023, Hindenburg reported that it had short positions in India's Adani Group and flagged debt and accounting concerns.
 Concurrently, Hindenburg released a report claiming that Indian conglomerate Adani Group "has engaged in a brazen stock manipulation and accounting fraud scheme over the course of decades."
 Soon after the report's release, Adani Group companies experienced an acute decline in their share prices.
 In a follow-up piece, The Guardian indicated that Hindenburg called on the Adani Group to sue if they believed the report was inaccurate.
+By the end of February 2023, the group lost $150 billion in value.
+Gautam Adani's personal net worth came down as he fell from 3rd richest in the world to 30th richest within a month after the report was published.